-Reviton Herbicide: A Revolutionary Step Change for Preplant Burndown
+Reviton Herbicide: A Revolutionary Active Ingredient

 “We are really finding out that weed management continues to change and evolve.
 And the products we need to address those changes also need to change,” says Dr. Larry Steckel, Professor of Row Crop Weed Management at the University of Tennessee.